What is a Sophisticated Investor?

 Rule 506(b) of Regulation D emphasizes that only a limited number of unaccredited investors are allowed to access private offerings.
 In contrast, an unlimited number of accredited investors can access private offerings.

-In this case, accredited investors are defined as investors who can evaluate the risks and merits of a prospective investment given their wide knowledge base, expertise, and experience in business and investments.
+Accredited investors are defined as investors who can evaluate the risks and merits of a prospective investment given their wide knowledge base, expertise, and experience in business and investments.
+An amendment issued on August 26, 2020, added a new category to the definition that permits natural persons to qualify as accredited investors based on certain professional certifications, designations or credentials, or other credentials issued by an accredited educational institution.

 As in the case of Rule 501 of Regulation D, the SEC assumes that an investor with a net worth exceeding $1 million qualifies to be an accredited investor.
 The total value does not include private residence value.